Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this work, we searched for compact objects in wide-orbit binaries by merging the LAMOST DR12 LRS and MRS multi-epoch catalogs.
-We identified 76 binary candidates with robust orbital solutions from a sample of sources with at least 20 observation epochs.
-These systems exhibit orbital periods ranging from 10 to 1000 days, with velocity semi-amplitudes $K_1 \lesssim 50$~km/s and mass functions $f(M_2)$ between 0.05 and 0.6~$M_{\odot}$.
-The selection process, as detailed in Figure~\ref{fig:flowchart}, relied on identifying long-term radial velocity variations while ensuring stability over short time scales and excluding double-lined spectroscopic binaries.
+We identified 74 binary candidates with robust orbital solutions from a sample of sources with at least 20 observation epochs.
+These systems exhibit orbital periods ranging from 10 to 1000 days, with velocity semi-amplitudes $K_1 \lesssim 50$~${\rm km\,s^{-1}}$ and mass functions $f(M_2)$ between 0.03 and 0.94~$M_{\odot}$.
+The selection process, as detailed in Figure~\ref{fig:flowchart}, relied on identifying long-term RV variations while ensuring stability over short time scales and excluding double-lined spectroscopic binaries.

 For each candidate, we determined stellar parameters ($T_{\rm eff}$, $R_1$, $\log g$, and [Fe/H]) through SED fitting and estimated isochrone masses ($M_1$).
-Based on the derived $f(M_2)$, $M_1$, and $R_1$, the 76 candidates were classified into three categories: Class A includes 6 strong compact object candidates with main-sequence companions; Class B consists of 24 binaries with giant or subgiant companions; and Class C contains 46 systems with lower mass ratios.
+Based on the derived $f(M_2)$, $M_1$, and $R_1$, the 74 candidates were classified into three categories: Class A includes five strong compact object candidates with main-sequence companions; Class B consists of 9 binaries with giant or subgiant companions; and Class C contains 61 systems with lower mass ratios.

 \textit{Gaia} DR3 \texttt{nss\_two\_star\_orbit} catalog provides 16 candidates with orbital solutions, all of which show consistency with our RV-based results.
 These findings demonstrate that long-term spectroscopic monitoring, particularly through surveys like LAMOST, is highly effective for uncovering the population of wide-orbit binaries and potential compact object hosts.